ULHPC/tutorials/basic/sequential_jobs/README.md

 For many users, the typical usage of the HPC facilities is to execute 1 program with many parameters.
 On your local machine, you can just start your program 100 times sequentially.
-However, you will obtain better results if you are parallelize the executions on a HPC Cluster.
+However, you will obtain better results if you parallelize the executions on a HPC Cluster.

 During this session, we will see 3 use cases: